-What are two ways doctors can use content marketing to promote their mediacal practice and attract new patients?
+What are two ways doctors can use content marketing to promote their medical practice and attract new patients?

 How can a doctor leverage social media marketing to build their personal brand?

-Social media marketing is ideal for personal brand building for doctors- it gives you a platform to share your press mentions with others in your industry, which can indirectly lead to other speaking opportunities at medical conferences or more social media. mentions.
-The social media savvy doctors on Instagram are crushing it today- they have become the new “influencers” of the medical field- and as a result of social media, many have even bypassed having to hire a traditional Public Relations firm because the media comes to them directly (through direct message!).
+Social media marketing is ideal for personal brand building for doctors.
+It gives you a platform to share your press mentions with others in your industry, which can indirectly lead to other speaking opportunities at medical conferences or more social media. mentions.
+The social media-savvy doctors on Instagram are building their practices at exponential rates.
+They have become the new healthcare “influencers” of the medical field.
+As a result of social media, many have bypassed having to hire a traditional public relations firm because the media comes to them directly (through direct message!).